Keeping Your Identity Safe:

 Many countries are blocked due to international fraud.
 Notify CCU of your travels will minimize the chances of your card being restricted when you are trying to make a legitimate purchase.
-However, VISA/MasterCard still will look at each transaction, which means your card could still be restricted or a transaction denied for your protection.
+However, the card company still will look at each transaction, which means your card could still be restricted or a transaction denied for your protection.

 Checks and Electronic Payments Are Clearing Faster

 A change to how checks and electronic payments clear your account means you should now expect that payments can clear the same day they are authorized.